-- The TSF shall enforce the Loading Access Control Policy to objects based on the following: an external process may execute the Standard Loader instructions and/or the Advanced Loader instructions, depending on the presentation of valid passwords. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the Standard Loader instructions and/or Advanced Loader instructions can be executed only if valid passwords have been presented. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none. - The following SFP Loading Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1)": - 163 SFP_5: Loading Access Control Policy - According to the value of the presented password, the TSF grants execution of the instructions of the Standard Loader, Advanced Loader or none.
+- The TSF shall enforce the Loading Access Control Policy to objects based on the following: an external process may execute the Standard Loader instructions and/or the Advanced Loader instructions, depending on the presentation of valid passwords. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the Standard Loader instructions and/or Advanced Loader instructions can be executed only if valid passwords have been presented. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none. - The following SFP Loading Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1)": - 170 SFP 5: Loading Access Control Policy - 171 According to a password control, the TSF grants execution of the instructions of the Standard Loader, Advanced Loader or Profiler.